Accounting, management and consulting for Colorado metropolitan districts

 Find out how some metropolitan districts are authorized to issue billions of dollars of debt without obtaining a single vote from any of the homeowners or residents who live in such metropolitan districts.

-Master / Slave District Structures
+Master / Servant District Structures

 Lean more about how developers and builders try to keep homeowners from participating in the governance of their property tax districts by creating Master/Slave district structures.